Tennis Plans To Re-Establish Itself As New England Power

 Head Coach Toby Coffin

-Toby Coffin G’01, enters his second year as the head men’s and women’s tennis coach at Springfield College.
+Toby Coffin G’01, enters his third year as the head men’s and women’s tennis coach at Springfield College.
 Coffin, who has coached at numerous high schools in the area, will look to build a program which will contend for a conference crown.